Putting People in their Place: Monocular Regression of 3D People in Depth: Introduction

 We observe that crowded scenes contain rich information about the relative relationships between people, which can be exploited for both training and validation of depth reasoning.
-However, current methods lack sufficiently powerful representations to learn from these cases.
-A few learning-based methods have been proposed for depth reasoning of predicted body meshes~\cite{jiang2020coherent,zhang2021bmp} or 3D poses~\cite{moon2019camera,zhen2020smap,wang2020hmor}.
-Unfortunately, they all reason about depth via 2D representations, such as RoI-aligned features~\cite{moon2019camera,jiang2020coherent}, a 2D depth map~\cite{zhen2020smap,wang2020hmor}, or multi-scale 2D center maps~\cite{zhang2021bmp}.
+However, we still lack a powerful representations to learn from these cases.
+A few learning-based methods have been proposed for reasoning about the depth of predicted body meshes~\cite{jiang2020coherent} or 3D poses \cite{moon2019camera,zhen2020smap,wang2020hmor}.
+Unfortunately, they all reason about depth via 2D representations, such as RoI-aligned features \cite{moon2019camera,jiang2020coherent} or a 2D depth map \cite{zhen2020smap,wang2020hmor}.
 These regression-based 2D representations have inherent drawbacks for representing the 3D world.
 The lack of an explicit 3D representation in the networks makes it challenging for these methods to deal with crowded scenes in which people overlap at different depths.
 Therefore, we argue that an explicit 3D representation is needed.